 Study: Grounding the Body Improves Facial Blood Flow

-Now, a 2014 study published in the online Journal of Cosmetics, Dermatological Sciences and Applications, has demonstrated, for the first time, an improvement in facial blood flow, one of the likely ways that Earthing can potentially − and quickly − improve how you look.
+A 2014 study published in the online Journal of Cosmetics, Dermatological Sciences and Applications documented for the first time an improvement in facial blood flow, one of the likely ways that Earthing can potentially − and quickly − create a complexion boost and improve how you look.

 In the study, electrophysiologist Gaétan Chevalier, Ph.D., visiting scholar in the Department of Family Medicine & Public Health, School of Medicine, UC San Diego, and the director of the Earthing Institute, used a double-blind model with forty subjects to determine if Earthing can improve facial circulation within one hour.
 He used both sophisticated Laser Speckle Contrast imaging and thermal imaging to document changes in circulation.